Lawn care for the river

 What you can do

 • Cut your lawn to 3 inches or higher: Thanks to climate change, when it rains it pours, causing stormwater systems to overflow.
 That means pollution discharges into the river.
 But the higher the lawn, the deeper its roots.
-And the deeper its roots, the more absorptive the ground.
+And the deeper its roots, the more absorbent the ground.

 Alternatives to pesticides and chemicals

-Pesticides and herbicides that keep turfgrass weed-free can be toxic to people and wildlife.
 Lawn chemicals account for the majority of reported wildlife poisonings to the Environmental Protection Agency (EPA).To reduce lawn chemical usage in problem areas, try to find the root cause.
 The actual roots of your plants may be in poor soil.

 • Mulch your leaves in place in the fall.